-Ripe Plantain Cups w.
-Spicy Chicken and Avocado Mayo features juicy, spicy chicken on top of a bed of melted cheddar in a cup of sweet ripe plantains and drizzled with creamy, garlicky avocado mayo.
+We love these mofonguitos maduros, ripe plantain cups juicy, spicy chicken on top of melted cheddar drizzled with creamy, garlicky avocado mayo.
 It's a thing of beauty!

 Before anyone tries these Ripe Plantain Cups w.
 Spicy Chicken and Avocado Mayo the question might arise in their mind if perhaps we don't have too many plantain recipes.
 But only before.

 I made this on a Monday, and by Tuesday I was testing the recipe again.
 Both times they flew off the table faster than you can say "holy plátano maduro, Batman!".

 For this recipe, I picked one of my favorite fillings: pulled chicken in tomato sauce.
 You can try any of our other fillings: beef, creamy chicken, vegan mix, or vegan mince.
 To make it vegan you'll also have to leave the cheese out.

 You can also experiment with other cheeses, preferably the ones that melt well.

 No, this isn't a traditional recipe, but it may well soon be.
 What's not to love about ripe plantain and juicy, spicy chicken over a bed of melted cheese?
 And let's not forget: avocado!